HIRO-group/openface_ros/README.md

 ![](images/result2.png)

 The software in this repo has been developed for, and tested on, a Sawyer Research Robot and Realsense---a widely used platform for research in HRC.
 Nonetheless, it is easy to customize to any robotic platform that shares similar hardware features.
+In fact, this package can be used with just a Intel Realsense camera, by itself (with one change, that we'll detail later)!

 ## Installation